After a thrilling season, the NHL is officially over for another year. So, the team at SportsTips thought it would be a ...

 How to watch the Detroit Red Wings?

-You can watch the Detroit Red Wings games on TV channels like Fox Sports East and the NHL Network such as NHL.TV.
+You can watch the Detroit Red Wings games on TV channels like Fox Sports West and the NHL Network such as NHL.TV.

 Will the Detroit Red Wings make the playoffs this year?